Alpha (Charlotte Day Wilson album): Release and reception

 Announced in May 2021, the album was released on July 9, 2021, by Wilson and distributed by The Orchard.

 Alpha received favorable reviews from contemporary music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 79, based on 4 reviews.

 Reviewers were particularly complimentary of her voice on the album.
 At Pitchfork, reviewer Dan Van Nguyen noted, "A sense of spiritual power defines much of Alpha... the body of the artist with the bourbon-soaked lounge-singer shimmer now sounds inhabited by the spirit of a transcendent preacher... yet Day Wilson funnels the evangelism into a focus on the self, always looking inward."
-Chris Taylor at The Line of Best Fit said, "There’s no denying the talent on display across the album.
-Wilson’s voice is a singular one; all at once offering heartache, confusion, hope and growth...
-Wilson’s harmonies take on an almost choral quality where they had once been a whisper."
+Chris Taylor at The Line of Best Fit said, "There's no denying the talent on display across the album.
+Wilson's voice is a singular one; all at once offering heartache, confusion, hope and growth...
+Wilson's harmonies take on an almost choral quality where they had once been a whisper."

-The album was longlisted for the 2022 Polaris Music Prize.
+The album was shortlisted for the 2022 Polaris Music Prize.

 The song "Adam Complex" was selected by the Academy of Canadian Cinema and Television to soundtrack the "In Memoriam" segment at the 10th Canadian Screen Awards in 2022.